 Lesson 6: Security Risks Part 1

-Students investigate three different common security risks (phishing, keylogging, rogue access points) in a jigsaw activity.
+Students investigate three different common security risks (phishing, keylogging, malware) in a jigsaw activity.
 In groups, students create Public Service Announcement slides warning of the dangers of their assigned security risk.
 Then students are grouped with students who investigated other security risks and are instructed to share their slide and give a voice over.
 The activity ends with the class coming together to discuss the security risks as a whole.

 In this lesson students are exposed to common security risks.
 The purpose of this lesson is to dive into the facts and learn how people are targeted.
 In a future lesson students will explore how they can protect themselves from these security risks.